60307390/scheduler-udst-revamp/README.md

 ### How do I use the program itself?

-VIDEO DEMO COMING SOON (when enrollment option opens)
+VIDEO DEMO COMING SOON (whenever enrollment period for next sem.)

 - In PeopleSoft, go to the Enrollment page for classes.